 The practice's health and safety policies and risk assessments were up to date and reviewed to help manage potential risk.
 These covered general workplace and specific dental topics.
-We noted one action from the fire risk assessment had not been completed.
-This was to acquire a foam fire extinguisher for the basement.
-We were assured this would be completed by the facilities team.

 The practice had current employer's liability insurance and checked each year that the clinicians' professional indemnity insurance was up to date.